-Some people are a little daunted by the idea of travelling alone.
+Some people are a little daunted by the idea of travelling solo.
 Having travelled by myself to a bunch of different countries, it really can be a really fascinating way to explore the world.

-When you travel solo you can be in the moment, without distraction, and really soak up all the sights, smells and sounds around you.
+When you travel alone you can be in the moment, without distraction, and really soak up all the sights, smells and sounds around you.
 You’re also more likely to strike up conversations with strangers than you would be if you were engrossed in a discussion with your travel companions.